 A niche marketing plan a great way to spend a finite budget

 With so many different channels available, from traditional to social media to digital advertising, it’s unlikely your marketing budget can stretch as far as you’d like.
 One way to get the coverage you need is to limit who you’re trying to talk to.
-With tight customer personas and a marketing plan based around your ideal customer, you can target readers of Wired magazine, users of parents rooms at shopping centres or online HR sites secure in the knowledge that your marketing budget is being well spent talking to just the right person.
+With tight customer personas and a marketing plan based around your ideal customer, you can target readers of Wired magazine, wine delivery services, users of parents rooms at shopping centres or online HR sites secure in the knowledge that your marketing budget is being well spent talking to just the right person.

 And finally, Google and Facebook will LOVE you.